 Meyer retired in 2018, citing his health issues (he had a cyst removed from his brain in 2014) and the three-game suspension he received as a result of the Zach Smith scandal.

 Still, what Meyer achieved at OSU will not soon be forgotten, having won more than 90 percent of his games and going 7-0 against archrival Michigan.
 He was replaced as head coach by Ryan Day.

 Urban Meyer's Wife Shelley Meyer

 Urban Meyer is married to wife Shelley Meyer.
 The couple met in college at Cincinnati, where Shelley was a nursing student.
 The couple dated five years before tying the knot in 1986.
 The couple have three children together, daughters Nicole (Nicki) and Gisela (Gigi), and son Nathan.
 Nicki played volleyball at Georgia Tech, and Gigi played volleyball at Florida Gulf Coast University.
 Nathan, meanwhile, played baseball at the University of Cincinnati.

-Shelley and Urban Meyer live in Ohio, but reports from Austonia.com claim the pair began looking at real estate in Austin, Texas in 2020, adding fuel to the fire that Meyer may replace Longhorns head coach Tom Herman whose job was under scrutiny after a loss to Iowa State.
-Shelley, for what it’s worth, is very active on social media, but it appears she's recently stepped away from the keyboard.
+Shelley and Urban Meyer live in Ohio, but reports from Austonia.com claim the pair began looking at real estate in Austin, Texas in 2020, adding fuel to the fire that Meyer was considering replacing Longhorns head coach Tom Herman, whose job was under scrutiny after a loss to Iowa State.
+Shelley, used to be active on social media, but it appears she's recently stepped away from the keyboard.